lawrie/saxonsoc-ulx3s-bin/Smp/README.md

 For networking you need a copy of `images/interface` in /etc/network/interfaces and you should run the `images/create_keys.sh` script.

+The dropbear ssh server runs by default and allows you to ssh to the machine.
+You can use dbclient to ssh to other machines.

 ## GPIO

 You can access GPIO pins via /sys/class/gpio